Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 ### Code

 * [Bootstrap 4.2.1](https://getbootstrap.com/) The Bootstrap libraries were used throughout the project mainly to make the site responsive using the Bootstrap Grid System.

-* Can Sucullu (Mentor): My mentor Can Sucullu helped with advising on what was needed for this website

-* Cormac (Tutor Support): Cormac helped with explaining and structuring bootrap columns when I had an overflow issue, the use of the chrome extension Unicorn Revealer was great.

 * [Stack Overflow:](https://stackoverflow.com/) Stack was used as coding support throughout the entire project.

 * [W3schools.com:](https://www.w3schools.com/) W3 was a great resource for random rules and code while working on this project.

 * [YouTube.com:](https://youtube.com/) Youtube was another great resource for code tips and especially with css design.

-Also used for animating the footer icons.
+* [Quackit.com:](https://www.quackit.com/css/properties/webkit/css_-webkit-transform.cfm) Used to animate the social media icons to rotate them when hovered.

+* Can Sucullu (Mentor): My mentor Can Sucullu helped with advising on what was needed for this website

+* Cormac (Tutor Support): Cormac helped with explaining and structuring bootrap columns when I had an overflow issue, the use of the chrome extension Unicorn Revealer was great.

 ### Content